 You may wish to bring your family to Bangor during your studies.
-Tier 4 visa holders can only do so if:
+Student visa holders can only do so if:

-- you are government-sponsored and your course is over six months long OR - you are doing a postgraduate level course of 9 months or longer.
+- you are government-sponsored and your course is over six months long OR - you are doing a full-time postgraduate level course of 9 months or longer.